Odsonne Édouard: Loan to Toulouse

 On 8 August 2016, Édouard joined Toulouse on a season-long loan.
 He made his debut for the club on 14 August 2016 against Marseille, replacing Issiaga Sylla after 74 minutes in a 0–0 away draw. Édouard scored his first professional goal on 19 November against Metz, scoring a consolation goal late in added time in a 2–1 home loss.

-On 30 March 2017, Édouard was suspected of having shot at a passer-by with an airsoft gun on 11 February, injuring him in the head.
-As a result of the incident, he was interrogated by police and his loan was prematurely terminated by Toulouse.
+His loan was prematurely terminated by Toulouse in April 2017 after he was interrogated by the police for an incident away from football.
 At the time of his loan being cancelled, Édouard had made 17 appearances and scored one goal for the club.
-It was later revealed that his teammate, Mathieu Cafaro, had confessed to being the one who had fired the gun.
-Cafaro later recanted, however, and on 13 June the Toulouse Prosecutor asked that Édouard be charged with a four months suspended prison sentence and a €6,000 fine for his involvement in the incident. Édouard alleged that Cafaro fired the shot while Cafaro claimed not to have been in the car at the time of the shooting.
-On 4 July, Édouard was sentenced to a suspended four months' prison sentence by the Correctional Court of Toulouse.
-He was also ordered to pay a fine of €6,000 as well as damages of €2,600 to the victim for the wounds suffered to his ear.

 Celtic

 2017–18 season: Loan from Paris Saint-Germain

 Édouard signed for Scottish Premiership club Celtic on 31 August 2017 on a season-long loan.
 He scored on his debut away to Hamilton Academical on 8 September, helping Celtic to a 4–1 victory.
 Later that year, on 2 December, he scored his first career hat-trick in a 5–1 win over Motherwell at Celtic Park.
 He made his UEFA Champions League debut three days later, coming on as a substitute for compatriot Moussa Dembélé in a group stage defeat to Anderlecht.
 On 11 March 2018, he scored the winning goal in the 69th minute of a 3–2 win over rivals Rangers at Ibrox Stadium, and on 29 April he added two more goals in a 5–0 win over the same opposition to seal Celtic's seventh consecutive league title.
 He ultimately made 29 appearances for the season and scored 11 times as Celtic completed a domestic treble.